Sarah Davis (politician): Health care

 Davis is the only pro-choice Republican in the Texas legislature and has earned the endorsement of Planned Parenthood in previous races.
 In 2011, Davis voted against a bill to require physicians to conduct intra-vaginal sonograms, prior to even pharmaceutically induced abortions, citing her opposition to legislative interference in the doctor-patient relationship.
 Davis likened this legislation to the government takeover of the doctor-patient relationship by ObamaCare, and as a Republican who believes in limited government, personal freedom and individual responsibility, Davis said the government should not practice medicine.
 Davis voted for a bill that prohibits the state from funding facilities that perform abortions.
 In 2013, she voted against a bill that increases abortion facility requirements, regulates the administration of abortion inducing drugs, and prohibits abortions after 20 weeks of gestation.
 Davis stated at the time that the bill constituted a de facto ban on abortions and would not withstand constitutional scrutiny.
 During the 2013 debate on the abortion restriction bill, Davis offered an amendment to the abortion bill which retained the 20-week ban, but which deleted the unconstitutional facility restrictions, and instead incorporated exceptions for cases of rape, incest, danger to the mother's life and severe fetal abnormalities.
 The facility restrictions in the bill were found to be unconstitutional by the Supreme Court in Whole Woman's Health v.
 Hellerstedt.

 Other

 Davis has been named a "Fighter for Free Enterprise" by the Texas Association of Business.
 She voted to permanently exempt small businesses from paying the state margins tax.
 Davis voted to require drug screening of those seeking unemployment benefits.
 She voted to require photo identification to vote, voted to end sanctuary cities and she voted to fund increased border security.

 Gubernatorial dispute

 After Davis clashed with Governor Greg Abbott in the 2017 summer special session, Governor Abbott gave his first endorsement of the 2018 election cycle to her primary opponent Susanna Dokupil.
 Abbott has been an active and vocal opponent of Davis' campaign, even saying that Davis "completely disregards her very own constituents and puts her own personal, petty politics ahead of the greater good for the people of the state of Texas."

-Political group ratings

-In 2017, the interest group Texans for Fiscal Responsibility, founded by Michael Quinn Sullivan, scored her at 32 percent and rated her as one of the top 10 Worst Legislators of 2017.